zmilad97/online-exam/README.md

 ## Database configuration

-In its default configuration, online-exam uses a MySql database which you must create on your own in database .Make a get call to /user/init to initiate Admin user for the first time You could start MySql locally with whatever installer works for your OS
+In its default configuration, online-exam uses a MySql database on 3306 port which you must create on your own and name it online-test.Make a get call to /user/init to initiate Admin user for the first time You could start MySql locally with whatever installer works for your OS